Abhay and Rani Bang: Tribal health

-Abhay and Rani Bang have been working with the tribal communities in the forest area of Gadchiroli district in Maharashtra since 1986.
-They found malaria to pose the biggest health concern for this population.
-They sought to make the local Adivasis aware about the importance of using insecticide-treated mosquito nets in addition to regular medical treatment.
-They also run a mobile medical unit in the forty eight tribal villages in the Dhanora block of Gadchiroli district and have a network of village volunteers trained in providing primary care in these villages.
+Abhay and Rani Bang have worked with the tribal communities in the forest area of Gadchiroli district in Maharashtra since 1986.
+They identified malaria as the biggest health concern for this population.
+They sought to increase awareness around using insecticide-treated mosquito nets as a preventative measure alongside regular medical treatment among the local Adivasi.

+They also run a mobile medical unit in the 48 tribal villages in the Dhanora block of Gadchiroli district and a network of village volunteers trained in providing primary care in these villages.
 In July 2017, the Government of Maharashtra formed a task force to control the spread of malaria in the district of Gadchiroli.
 Abhay Bang was appointed as the head of this task force which comprises the nonprofit SEARCH, Tata Trusts, National Institute of Research and Tribal Health (NIRTH) and the Government of Maharashtra.

-Abhay Bang is chairing a 13-member expert committee set up by Union Health Ministry and the Ministry of Tribal Affairs, tasked with coming out with a nationwide status report on tribal health issues along with suggesting possible policy formulations.
-While the "old" problems of malaria, malnutrition and mortality persist, Abhay Bang emphasises "new" health issues among tribals partly due to outside socio-cultural influences and steady inroads by market forces.
-Tribal women now list alcohol addiction among men as their biggest concern.
-The same goes with tobacco, with over 60 per cent of adults in Gadchiroli consuming it daily.
-These, alongside addition of salt in their foods and stress, are contributing to increased incidence of hypertension, according to Bang.
-The problems of language barrier and lack of motivation among healthcare staff, besides vacancies and absenteeism when it comes to working in tribal areas, has rendered the formal public healthcare system virtually dysfunctional.
+Abhay Bang is currently chairing a 13-member expert committee set up by Union Health Ministry and the Ministry of Tribal Affairs, tasked with coming out with a nationwide status report on tribal health issues, along with suggesting possible policy formulations.
+While the "old" problems of malaria, malnutrition, and mortality persist, Abhay Bang emphasizes "new" health issues among the Adivasi, partly caused by outside socio-cultural influences and market forces.
+Tribal women now list alcohol addiction and tobacco addiction among men as their biggest concern, with over 60 percent of adults in Gadchiroli consuming the latter daily.
+Combined with an increase in sodium consumption, hypertension rates have been increasing in these communities, according to Bang.